researchart/fse20/submissions/reusable/fse-508/INSTALL.md

 You can alternatively use the requirements.txt file with python 3.7.7

+## getting the source code

+The project is registered at [Zenod](www.zenodo.org) under the doi: xxxx you can download it [here](https://www.anaconda.com/).

 ## Build and activate environment

+Create and activate the conda environement within the project source code (where the environment.yml is located)

 ```shell
 conda env create -f environment.yml